Key Takeaways

 Other silk-producing insects

-Although in the majority, silk from the silkworm is not the only one used in the textile industry.
+Although the majority, silk from the silkworm is not the only one used in the textile industry.
 Other insects produce silks of different qualities.

 Insects producing silk different from Bombyx